akumm2k/finite-automata/README.md

 - [ ] converting from nfa -> dfa
 - [ ] converting from regex -> nfa
 - [ ] minimizing dfas

+## Questions

+- How to best test the parser?
+- Feedback: How to improve it?